 A buffer string is a special use of the BASIC! string.
 Each character of a string is 16 bits.
 When used as a buffer, one byte of data is written into the lower 8 bits of each 16-bit character.
 The upper 8 bits are 0.
-Extract the binary data from the string, one byte at a time, with the ASCII$() or UCODE$() functions.
+Extract the binary data from the string, one byte at a time, with the ASCII() or UCODE() functions.

+The format of the buffer string read by this command is compatible with the DECODE$() function.
+If you know that part of your data contains an encoded string, you can extract the substring (using a function like MID$()), then pass the substring to DECODE$() to convert it to a BASIC! string.